J0hm/ChiEngine/README.md

 - [UCI Protocol](http://wbec-ridderkerk.nl/html/UCIProtocol.html)

 ### TODO:

-  - [ ] Board representation (data structures, methods, etc)
+  - [ ] Finish testing parseMove.
+Only certain captures/edge cases left.
-    - Hybrid solution
-  - [ ] Interface and communication with a GUI using UCI
+  - [ ] Implement and test make and unmake move.
-  	- SCID over UCI
-  - [ ] Evaluation algorithm
-  	- Neural network trained on "pairs" of positions
-  	- Create database of:
-  		- Winning positions for black
-  		- Winning positions for white
-  	- Use pairs of these positions to train the algorithm, where winning positions are prefered over losing
-  - [ ] Search algorithm
+  - [ ] Implement movegen and test using perft
+  - [ ] Find a solution for storing positions to be evauluated by the neural network
-  - [ ] Create database of winning positions for black and white
+  - [ ] Create a database of winning and losing positions for black/white (from Cassiabase set)
+  - [ ] Train an evaluation neural network using these positions